 - Wolfe M. MD, et al, The New England Journal of Medicine, June 17, 1999, Vol. 340, No. 24, pp. 1888-1889.

 Preventive medicine is a hot topic these days as everyone is looking for ways to stay healthy and avoid illness.
+Here is information on maintaining the health of your endocannabinoid system.

 A new wave of research points toward cannabinoids having an adaptive, immunomodulating effect, rather than just suppressing immune activity.